teplovDiman/kit/README.md

 ### To Debug using IntelliJ

+The next steps describe how to debug running Kit application under docker container via IntelliJ.

 * Open "Run/Debug Configurations" In IntelliJ
   * In the left top menu click to the "+" button named "Add New Configuration" or press `ALT + INSERT`
   * Choose "Remote" type configuration